 Here are 8 signs that you may be heavily indoctrinated by religion, presented with the intention to make you reconsider your beliefs and alter your way of living, in case you experience any of them in your life.

-Most religions condemn sex, because it is an act of flesh and passion.
+2. You repress sex.
+Fundamentalist religions condemn sex, because it is an act of flesh, and hence anti-god.
 They say that sex can only be practiced for procreational purposes, and that we should not find joy in it, since physical pleasure is deemed as sin.
 But how can sex be a sin when it is the very energy that brought us into existence?
-We were all birthed into life through the sexual act and every expression of ourselves is an expression of sexual energy, taking various forms.
-Therefore to see sex as evil means to see yourself and the whole existence as evil, a belief that can only mess up with your life.
+We were all birthed into life through the sexual act and every expression of ourselves is in fact an expression of sexual energy, taking different forms.
+Therefore, to see sex as evil means to see yourself and the whole existence as evil, a belief that can only mess up with your life.

 3. You feel ashamed.
 According to the majority of the big, Western religious traditions, humans are born sinners, and they will stay sinners until they are found worthy enough to enter heaven.
 This belief is making many people who are indoctrinated by religious dogma to feel ashamed of themselves and hate their very being.
 Trapped in an emotional prison, they can’t live care-free and in joy.

 4. You suppress your emotions.
 Expressing our emotions is healthy, except when it’s done in a way that harms ourselves and those around us.
 Religious people, wanting to appear good in the eyes of god by following blindly the doctrines of religious scriptures, don’t express their emotions, especially when they think that those are negative, such as the emotion of anger.
 Trying to appear saintly and good, they don’t speak out their mind and heart, and as a result they develop all sorts of psychological issues, ranging from neurosis to psychosis.